fedejinich/coblo_poc/deep_exploration.md

 Two proposals:

 - even/odd sharding (destructive as fuck)
-- headers-first propagation (what we will explore care)
+- headers-first propagation (what we are exploring)

 ## A Twisted Headers-First Propagation (RSKIP62)